newmedicine/grav-plugin-snappygrav/README.md

 > From version v1.3.1-rc.1 these libraries are already provided in the vendor folder (knplabs/knp-snappy and h4cc/wkhtmltopdf-i386).
 However it is useful to know that ...

 The simplest way to install these libraries is via [Composer](http://getcomposer.org/).
-Regarding Snappy from the root of your Grav install type:
+Regarding Snappy, place yourself in the Snappygrav plugin folder and type:

     $ composer require knplabs/knp-snappy